fxpresso/FXMaps/README.md

 * Added the ability for the Markers to be reset to the last letter in the route so that continuations of a route by adding waypoints will result in markers with succeeding letters (correct letters)
+* Removed the "Add" button, routes now can be displayed or hidden by selecting or deselecting the route CheckComboBox items

 **(2015-10-15)**
 * Added ability to display all or subset of routes